foy4748/my_react_app_boilerplate/README.md

 - Refreshing / Reloading protected route won't break
 - Authentication indicating Navbar
 - Request for JWT token after successful firebase Authentication
-- Login / Register Page will redirect to previous page if user is Authenticated.
+- ❌ Login / Register Page will redirect to previous page if user is Authenticated. [ Gotta fix this ].
+- Some Example / Test CRUD operations at `/test` route.